 And into His courts with praise.

 The kids and I memorize Psalm 100 every November.
-I find that it is easy for ungratefulness and self-pity to work their way into our minds and that memorization is a good way to battle it!
+I find that it is easy for ungratefulness and self-pity to work their way into our minds and having psalms of thanksgiving tucked away in our memories is a good way to battle it!

 Speaking of kids, these Bible stories about gratitude are a great place to start.
 I have gratitude activities for kids that you might like to check out!
 We will be working through them next month also.